Image Credit: Philippe Aboulin

 The dates chosen are not set at random!
 Since we are setting into the first days of spring, "the change of seasons could lead to a pretty fascinating cloud activity in the sky," according to NASA.
 If it appeals to "citizen scientists", they will help researchers obtain more precise data on clouds.
 This is part of a project called Clouds and the Earth’s Radiant Energy System (CERES), which aims to better understand what roles clouds play in global climate change and other subjects.

 Cloud studies are done through satellites that photograph and collect data from the huge bodies of water seen from space.
-With amateur photographs, the data would be more qualitative because they would then have a second point of view of the clouds, seen from below.
-The images taken from the Earth would therefore make it possible to better understand the data recorded by the satellites.
+With amateur photography, the data would be more qualitative because they would then have a second point of view of the clouds, seen from below.
+The images taken from the Earth would, therefore, make it possible to better understand the data recorded by the satellites.

 This is the perfect opportunity for us to show you a small selection of photos that reveal the incredible photographic opportunities offered by the sky.
 Maybe some of the photos will inspire you and that way you can contribute to science, who knows?
 Admire what nature offers us more beautiful, just above our heads: